JessicaZhang1686/SQL-Practice/README.md

 I. What is the purpose of this repository?

-The purpose of this repository is to create this repository to document my lesson practice and project work which demonstrate my skills and proficiencies with SQL.
+The purpose of this repository is to document my lesson practice and project work which demonstrate my skills and proficiencies with SQL.

 II.
 Contents: Projects featured in this repository